GTK-teaching/Intro-to-R/setup.md

 ## Install R if needed

 The [R project for statistical computing][r-lang] provides the R programming enviornment, which you can download and install at the link.
-The R language is supported by an library of software, the [Comprehensive R Archive Network][cran], or CRAN, from which you can download both R and R language packages.
+The R language is supported by an library of software, the [Comprehensive R archive network][cran], or CRAN, from which you can download both R and R language packages.

+### Different installation for different operating systems

+**Both R and RStudio run on all platforms (Windows, MacOSX, and Linux)**

+R (the language) and RStudio (the integrated development environment) are available on all major operating systems, including Windows, MacOSX, and Linux.
+The exact installation procedures will differ depending on which version you use for installation.

+MacOSX is more "Linux-like" than Windows, and some aspects of working with R may be easier on a Mac than on a Windows computer.
+That said, if you are using Windows, you can install the Windows Subsystem for Linux (WSL) and you will get a Linux system working natively on your Windows computer.
+If you are using Windows 11 and install the latest Ubuntu version of Linux (22.04) in your WSL installation, Linux graphics will run natively on your Windows computer.

-**If you are using the laboratory computers, R should already be installed.
-To confirm, please type `R`<kbd>enter</kbd> at the bash command prompt.**
+**If you are using the laboratory computers, R and R Studio should already be installed**

 > ## Ubuntu Linux using `apt`
 >